eliasbenb/PlexAniBridge/.github/CONTRIBUTING.md

 ## Contributing Code

 - Follow the coding standard.
-We use [ruff](https://docs.astral.sh/ruff/) for Python linting and [djLint](https://github.com/djlint/djLint) for HTML template linting.
+We use [ruff](https://docs.astral.sh/ruff/) for Python linting and [ESLint](https://eslint.org/) for JavaScript/TypeScript linting.
   - Run `ruff check` to ensure your code passes the Python linting rules.
-  - Run `djlint .` to ensure your HTML templates pass the linting rules.
+  - Run `(cd frontend && pnpx lint)` to ensure your JavaScript/TypeScript code passes the linting rules.
 - Update or add documentation in the `docs/` directory if it affects usage.
 - Make sure any complex or non-obvious code is explained with comments.
 This helps maintain readability and ease of review.